Accounting policies and procedures

 • the university’s internal regulations;

-• project regulations, etc.
+• project regulations, and other relevant documentation.

 • revenue in the account group 7000;